Surgical Technology Program

 Dear Candidate

-We thank you for your interest in our program and we welcome your application to our Surgical Technology program.
-Please bear in mind that applying to the program does not warranty entering the program since it is highly competitive, and we have a great number of applicants competing each year.
+We thank you for your interest in our program and welcome your application to our Surgical Technology program.
+Please bear in mind that applying to the program does not warrant entering it since it is highly competitive, and we have many applicants competing each year.

-Application is now accepted all year around.
+Application is now accepted all year round.
 During the evaluation period, you will be contacted by the Surgical Technology Program Director to schedule a virtual interview.
-After revising all documentation, grades and other assessments, an email will be sent to each candidate disclosing the results.
+After revising all documentation, grades, and other assessments, each candidate will send an email disclosing the results.

-Program application submission ends on November 30th for (Spring cohort) and May 31st for (Fall cohort)
+Program application submission ends on November 15th for the spring cohort) and May 15th for the fall cohort).

-• If a student is transferring from another school, the registrar must evaluate their previously completed coursework and grades need to be available on the Transfer Report on CUNYFirst before the end of the Fall semester to be included in the selection process for the following Spring Semester or before the end of the Spring semester to be included in the selection process for the following Fall Semester.
+- Suppose a student is transferring from another school.
+In that case, the registrar must evaluate their previously completed coursework.
+Grades need to be available on the Transfer Report on CUNYFirst before the end of the Fall semester to be included in the selection process for the following Spring Semester or before the end of the Spring semester to be included in the selection process for the following Fall Semester.

-• Students cannot register and be coded as a Surgical Technology student upon initial application to the school.
-Traditionally, potential Surgical Technology students are initially coded as either a liberal art or biology until the Change of Status is approved by the Program Director.
+- Students cannot register and be coded as Surgical Technology students upon initial application to the school.
+Traditionally, potential Surgical Technology students are initially coded as either liberal arts or biology until the Program Director approves the Change of Status.

-• ENG 12 and BIO 11 are pre-requisites for entry into the program.
-These courses must be completed by the end of the FALL “A” semester in December to be considered for entrance into the SPRING COHORT
+- ST990, ENG 12, and BIO 11 are prerequisites for entry into the program.
+These courses must be completed by the end of the FALL “A” semester in December to be considered for entrance into the SPRING COHORT.

 “OR”

-• The student must achieve a grade of “C” in all pre-requisite courses required for the program.
-A grade less than “C” must be repeated prior to acceptance and a grade of “B” or better must be achieved the second time around.
+- The student must achieve a grade of “C” in all prerequisite courses required for the program.
+If a grade is less than “C,” the student must repeat the course before acceptance, and a grade of “B” or better must be achieved the second time.

-• Courses from other colleges to be applied toward program requirements must have grades submitted for them.
-It is the responsibility of the student to have their transfer grades made visible on their Transfer Credit Report on CUNYFirst.
+- Courses from other colleges to be applied toward program requirements must have grades submitted for them.
+The student is responsible for having their transfer grades visible on their Transfer Credit Report on CUNYFirst.

 The timeline for SPRING or FALL semester acceptance into the Surgical Technology Program includes the following steps:

-1. The first week of JANUARYuntil the First Monday in FEBRUARY is the timeframe in which the program director will interview potential students for the following SPRING cohort start.
+- The first week of DECEMBER until the First Monday in JANUARY is the timeframe in which the program director will interview potential students for the following SPRING cohort start.

 OR

-Students must meet with a counselor or advisor prior meeting with the program director to discuss your academic performance and consult with them to make sure that you have already achieved the minimum 2.5 overall gpa and have completed the pre-requisites: ENG12 and BIO 11, or if you are enrolled in these classes in the Fall “A” (September-December) semester, OR Spring “A” (March-June) semester.
+Students must meet with a counselor or advisor before meeting with the program director to discuss their academic performance and consult with them to make sure that they have already achieved the minimum 2.5 overall GPA and have completed the pre-requisites: ST900, ENG12, and BIO 11, or if you are enrolled in these classes in the Fall “A” (September-December) semester, OR Spring “A” (March-June) semester.

-2. After having an interview and will be required to answer a questionnaire.
-You will also fill out a “Change of Status” form with our department.
-Your Change of Status form, transcript review and questionnaire responses are considered in your “application process”.
+- After having an interview, you will be required to answer a questionnaire.
+You will also complete a “Change of Status” form with our department.
+Your Change of Status form, transcript review, and questionnaire responses are considered in your “application process.”
 Questionnaires are emailed to the potential student and must be returned within 2 days of the initial interview meeting in the same WORD document.
-Students that do not return the questionnaire will not be considered.
+Students who do not return the questionnaire will not be considered.

-3. After final grades have been recorded for the fall semester, the Surgical Technology faculty reviews your application.
-Despite submission of the change of status form, the registrar will not be informed of any change in curriculum status until the end of the prior semester, after prospective applicants have completed all entrance requirements and have met the Program Director.
+- After final grades have been recorded for the fall semester, the Surgical Technology faculty reviews your application.
+Despite submission of the change of status form, the registrar will be informed of any change in curriculum status at the end of the prior semester after prospective applicants have completed all entrance requirements and have met the Program Director.

-4. The Registrar will notify students of the effected change and the Program Director will send a letter or email of acceptance or denial in February before the start of the SPRING
+- The Registrar will notify students of the effected change, and the Program Director will send a letter or email of acceptance or denial in February before the start of the SPRING.

 OR

-The Registrar will notify students of the effected change and the Program Director will send a letter or email of acceptance or denial in August before the start of the FALL semester.
+The Registrar will notify students of the effective change, and the Program Director will send a letter or email stating acceptance or denial in August, before the start of the fall semester.

-2. Students that are enrolled in either ENG 12 or BIO 11 in the winter or summer session will NOT be considered for selection process for the next cohort.
-However, are strongly encouraged to apply as soon possible.
+- Students enrolled in either ENG 12 or BIO 11 in the winter or summer session will NOT be considered for the next cohort’s selection process.
+However, we are strongly encouraged to apply as soon as possible.

-4. Bio 51 is a difficulty course and is a co-requisite for ST5 course.
-Taking many difficult courses together in the same semester with higher level ST courses will deter your ability to successfully complete and progress to the following semester.
-Bio 51 is otherwise strongly recommended to enroll for the summer if you are already enrolled in the ST program.
+- Bio 51 is a difficult co-requisite for the ST5 course.
+Taking many challenging courses together in the same semester with higher-level ST courses will deter your ability to complete and progress to the following semester successfully.
+Bio 51 is otherwise strongly recommended for enrollment for the summer if you are already enrolled in the ST program.

-5. CUNY GPA is not the only consideration for acceptance into the Surgical Technology Program.
-A combination of the CUNY GPA, and a separate, specific GPA based on STEM classes will be considered in conjunction with the initial interview and questionnaire.
+- The CUNY GPA is one of many factors considered for admission to the Surgical Technology Program.
+In conjunction with the initial interview and questionnaire, a combination of the CUNY GPA and a separate, specific GPA based on STEM classes will be considered.

-The goal of this process is providing evidence that all potential students will be successful in completing the Surgical Technology course curriculum.
-Student success has many factors including but not limited to desire to become a surgical technologist, past and current academic course load, social, and economic (financial aid and work related) dynamics.
+The goal of this process is to provide evidence that all potential students will successfully complete the Surgical Technology course curriculum.
+Student success depends on many factors, including, but not limited to, the desire to become a surgical technologist, past and current academic course load, and social and economic (financial aid and work-related) dynamics.

 KINGSBOROUGH COMMUNITY COLLEGE STUDENT SUCCESS STATISTICS